Ryan-Heida-Translations/fa-chris-albon-machine-learning-with-python-cookbook/README.md

 3. Make your changes and commit them: `git commit -m 'Add your changes'`.
 4. Push to the branch: `git push origin feature/your-feature`.
 5. Open a pull request, describing the changes you made.

-Please follow our [Contribution Guidelines](CONTRIBUTING.md) for more details.